L4B0MB4/quotic/README.md

 # Quotic

-Creates pictures with quotes for my personal whatsapp status
+Creates pictures with quotes for whatsapp status

 ## Why ?